-Pay attention to your audience’s body language during your presentation.
+Clearly, body language is crucial in communicating your ideas, so pay attention to your audience’s body language during your presentation.
 Is your audience engaged?
 Are they nodding their heads in agreement?
 Are they looking bored or confused?

 Observing their nonverbal cues can help you gauge their level of engagement and interest in what you are saying.
 Positive body language such as nodding, leaning in, and eye contact indicate that they are actively listening and engaged in your presentation.
 On the other hand, negative body language such as slouching, looking at their phones, or yawning suggest they may be bored or disinterested.
 You can adjust your presentation style and content if you need to keep them engaged and interested in what you have to say.